| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 that it could be distributed under the terms and conditions

+of Open Patent Pool 1.)
 The reverse is also true: A component whose patents are

 only licensed under this license cannot be incorporated into